ajaycs18/CN/lab2/observation.md

 To configure a router and ping the gateway

 ## Observations/Learning
+- Creating a topology and connecting 2 PC to it on 2 different ports
 - Configuring a routers interfaces using `configure terminal`, `interface`, `ip address` commands. `no shutdown` to prevent the link from shutting down
 - Viewing PC config using `ipconfig` and pinging the gateway using `ping` command